percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    command.
 A new slave for this master can be set up by starting a slave server on this backup and issuing a ``CHANGE MASTER`` command with the binary log position saved in the :file:`xtrabackup_slave_info` file.

+.. option:: --socket

+   This option accepts a string argument that specifies the socket to use when connecting to the local database server with a UNIX domain socket.
+It is passed to the mysql child process without alteration.
+See :command:`mysql --help` for details.

 .. option:: --ssl